 Violence intervention specialists hired at Hartford, CT hospitals hope to break cycles of violence

 Three Hartford-area hospitals have hired violence intervention specialists through federal American Rescue Plan Act (ARPA) funding this year.
-Nationally, firearm related deaths among children and young people rose 28 percent during the pandemic from 2019-2020, latest data show.
+Nationally, firearm related deaths among children and young people rose 28% during the pandemic from 2019-2020, latest data show.

 In response, administrators hired David Crump, a violence intervention program coordinator with lived experience and an understanding of the factors behind gun violence.
 “And he's been really instrumental in breaking down some of the barriers that exist with the families in talking about these things, and making sure they feel supported,” said Johndro, a member of the state Commission on Community Gun Violence Intervention and Prevention.
 “And that's been a great asset.”